Homotopy commutativity in quasitoric manifolds: Quasitoric manifolds over

 \section{Quasitoric manifolds over $(\Delta^3)^n$}

 In this section, we prove Theorems \ref{main} and \ref{family}.
-We need to fix an ordering of the facets of $(\Delta^3)^n$ for considering a characteristic matrix over $(\Delta^3)^n$.
+We fix an ordering of the facets of $(\Delta^3)^n$ as in \cite{CMS} to consider characteristic matrices over $(\Delta^3)^n$.
 Let $F_1,F_2,F_3,F_4$ be the facets of $\Delta^3$, where any choice of ordering will do by symmetry.
 Then facets of $(\Delta^3)^n$ are

 for $i=1,\ldots,n$ and $j=1,2,3,4$.
 We fix an ordering of facets as

 where this ordering is used in Theorems \ref{main} and \ref{family}.

 \begin{lemma} Every characteristic matrix over $(\Delta^3)^n$ is equivalent to a matrix